 We’re used to instant gratification in the digital world, so perhaps the rise in popularity of instant print cameras – despite first gaining mass appeal in the pre-digital 1970s and 1980s – isn’t as crazy as it may first appear.
 Choosing the right Polaroid or instax camera, however, can be tricky, given the amount of choice available.

 That's where we come in.
 We’ve tested a lot of different models and we think that the best instant camera right now is the Fujifilm instax mini 9.
 It’s cheap, cheerful and great for families, and fun for special occasions (like weddings) where you want to produce some keepsakes.
 That said, if this instax mini camera isn't to your taste, you'll find more brilliant alternatives in the list below.
+(And happily, with lots of cheap camera deals, prices are the best they'll be all year right now.)

 The chief appeal of instant cameras is the theatre of seeing an image materialise from nothing in front of our eyes, a piece of magic that never fails to thrill us, whether we’re aged nine or 90.
 The anticipation is part of the fun; we’re pointing and shooting without the safety net of an LCD to make sure our image is 100% perfect before we squeeze the shutter-release button.